 Research into analyst perception of AR Pros helps give a far greater understanding of how the “other side of the profession thinks” and in shaping new best practices that are mutually beneficial.
 The key message to take away is the openness to accept that there is always room for improvement, especially in professions that have the word “relations” in their name.

-Julia Pope is an Analyst Relations manager and AR specialist at CCgroup, based in London.
-If you’re interested in knowing more about what AR can do for your business, contact the team via email: email@example.com
+This article was written and updated by AR specialists at CCgroup, based in London.
+If you’re interested in knowing more about what AR can do for your business, contact the team via email: firstname.lastname@example.org